Over the years, I have met only a handful of guitarists who pay real attention to their guitar picks.

 The effect of this is not particularly significant in the middle range.
-But if you go to the extremes – and choose a pick with either a totally rounded edge, or a fine point – it will alter your tone and playability.
+If you go to the extremes though – and choose a pick with either a totally rounded edge, or a fine point – it will alter your tone and playability.

 It is rare to find this on thin guitar picks, as there isn’t enough material to round off.
 As such, you will typically only find a beveled edge on thicker guitar picks.

 If you do use a thicker pick though, it is worth looking out for one that has a beveled edge.
 These don’t impact tone, but they do have a positive affect on playability.

 The rounded edge prevents your pick from getting stuck on your strings.
 This allows you to play chords more easily, and also to move between strings nice and smoothly.